numenta/NAB/README.md

 We hope this will allow you to quickly get a useful, real-world evaluation of your anomaly detection method.

+### Supported Platforms

+- OSX 10.9 and higher

+Other platforms may work but are not tested.
+It is expected that several flavors of Linux will be supported.
+It is not expected that Windows will be supported.

 ### Requirements

 We provide scripts that will allow you to generate results under the same